voxbone/webrtc-auth-servlet/README.md

 Where username is your Voxbone username and secret is the WebRTC secret password you defined for your voxbone account.

-Please note that you shouldn't delete the <![CDATA[ ... ]]  tag as it allows you to input special character for your password. just replace "secret" by your actual webrtc password.
+Please note that you shouldn't delete the <![CDATA[ ... ]]>  tag as it allows you to input special character for your password. just replace "secret" by your actual webrtc password.
 CDATA is required to allow special character to be set within an xml file (such  like web.xml)

-Once these 2 parameters are set, simply go to the root folder of the project and start the demo via maven using:
+Once the above is done, you can simply run the following command line from project root folder:
 ```
 mvn clean tomcat7:run
 ```